Spoil-Tracker/Spoil-Tracker-App/README.md

 ```

 ### Small note:
 The amount of contributors on the repository does not accurately reflect who contributed to the project.
-To verify this, please look at the various branches stored in the repository; there were some hiccups and merge conflicts during the process of making the application.
+To verify this, please look at the various branches stored in the repository; there were some hiccups during the process of making the application.

 ## Work Report